MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-pages-based-on-date-virtual-table.md

 [!INCLUDE[2020_releasewave1](../includes/2020_releasewave1.md)]

- Pages that previously had the **Date** virtual table as their source table have been redesigned to be based on buffer tables instead.
+ Pages that previously had the **Date** virtual table as their source table have been redesigned so that they are based on buffer tables instead.
 This way, base application pages such as **Item Availability Lines** and **Res.
 Availability Lines** can now be extended.

-To perform extensions on pages that were based on the **Date** table, one must first extend the underlying buffer table.
+To perform extensions on such pages, one must first extend the underlying buffer table.
 Then you create a method and subscribe it to the **OnAfterCalcLine** event of the page to calculate and update the values of the extended fields.

 ## Example